-Not too long ago I was looking over my expenses when I had a financial epiphany of sorts.
-It was about the true retirement costs of our spending habits.
+Not long ago I was looking over my expenses when I had a financial epiphany of sorts.
+It was about the true retirement costs of my spending habits.

 I recently wrote a post about how I’m going broke from eating out.
 In that post I tried to quantify just how expensive my +$6,000 per year dining out habit really is, and this is what I came up with: not only do I spend over $6,000 per year eating out, but maintaining that habit in retirement means that I need to boost retirement accounts by $150,000.

 I don’t know how long you would need to work just to save $150,000, but saving that kind of dough would take me multiple years.
 I don’t enjoy eating out so much that I’m willing to add a few additional YEARS to my working career just so that I can keep spending $6,000 per year in mediocre restaurants.

 That is the dark side of the Personal Finance Multiplier Effect in action.

 Running the Numbers